View on GitHub

 Command Execution Output

-The standard output and standard error output of the executed command are displayed in the console in real-time:
+The standard output and standard error of the executed command are displayed to the console in real-time:

-Foreground commands have a timeout of 30 seconds, after which a timeout error will occur.
+Commands executed in the foreground have a timeout set to 30 seconds, beyond which a timeout error will occur.
 For commands that require longer execution, please use background execution (using &).
-Commands executed in the background will not be subject to timeout limitations as subprocess.run() will complete immediately.
+Commands executed in the background are not subject to the timeout limit, as subprocess.run() completes immediately.

 Concept